We were all guilty when it was feared

 Each panellist sings along to a record which is suddenly faded out.
 The panellist has to continue singing until the record is faded back up later.
 Occasionally the round is played with each team singing a duet.
 Points are awarded according to how close they are to the original record.
 And what do points mean?
 The following is a list of some of the featured prizes:

-- new!
-This week’s prize is the perfect take-away for the newsreader on the go - it’s
+- This week’s prize is the perfect take-away for the newsreader on the go - it’s

 this Trevor McDonald’s Happy Meal.

-- new!
-This week’s prize is a cycling trip hosted by a leading actress - it’s this
+- This week’s prize is a cycling trip hosted by a leading actress - it’s this

 Frances de la Tour de France.